Aliases for CD81 Gene

 GeneCards Summary for CD81 Gene

 CD81 (CD81 Molecule) is a Protein Coding gene.
 Diseases associated with CD81 include immunodeficiency, common variable, 6 and common variable immunodeficiency.
-Among its related pathways are Immune System and IL-2 Pathway.
-GO annotations related to this gene include MHC class II protein complex binding.
-An important paralog of this gene is TSPAN9.
+Among its related pathways are B cell receptor signaling pathway (KEGG) and Hepatitis C. GO annotations related to this gene include MHC class II protein complex binding.
+An important paralog of this gene is TSPAN8.

 UniProtKB/Swiss-Prot for CD81 Gene